raywkhon/cars/README.md

 - .gitignore
 ---
 # cars
 This tutorial teaches you to create R Markdown documents with RStudio and publish them via GitHub, using GitHub Pages.
+2nd attempt